stevieb9/tesla-charge/README.md

 # Tesla Charge Alarm System

+This project is essentially a device that goes on your garage wall to inform you visually and audibly when your Tesla vehicle battery level is low so you don't forget to plug the charger in.

-This software consists of a Perl application that fetches vehicle data from the Tesla API, and presents a REST API interface that allows applications and micro-controllers to access that data.
+The software consists of a Perl application that fetches vehicle data from the Tesla API, and presents a REST API interface that allows applications and micro-controllers to access that data.